How To Negotiate A High Salary After A Low Paying Job

 - Negotiate the best package when offered a position – Let’s talk about this situation now.

-If the company asks for your salary requirement before they state their range; try these techniques:
+If the Best On Web company asks for your salary requirement before they state their range; try these techniques:

 - Respond by asking the interviewer for the salary range.
 For example, say, “I’m sure we can arrive at mutually agreeable salary.
 Can you tell me the range?”